TetianaKhomiak/dates-calc-holidays-calendar-app/README.md

 * Count the number of minutes
 * Count the number of seconds

-#### The user can see the last 10 results as a table after page reloading.
+#### The user can see the last 10 results as a table after page reloading

 ## Features 📋
 ⚡️ Fully Responsive